Anthony Snodgrass

 Anthony McElrea Snodgrass FBA (born 7 July 1934) is an academic and archaeologist noted for his work on Archaic Greece.

 Biography

 Born to William McElrea and Kathleen (Owen) Snodgrass, he gained his M.A. and D.Phil in 1963.
 He is Emeritus Professor in Classical Archaeology at the University of Cambridge and a specialist in Archaic Greece.
-He is a Fellow of Clare College and of the McDonald Institute for Archaeological Research.
+He is a Fellow of Clare College, Cambridge, and of the McDonald Institute for Archaeological Research.
 He chairs the British Committee for the Reunification of the Parthenon Marbles.

 He taught at Edinburgh University from 1961 to 1976 making the move down to Cambridge University in the same year.
 While there he was appointed the sixth Laurence Professor of Classical Archaeology from 1976 to 2001.
 He was elected a Fellow of the British Academy in 1979 and was Vice-President from 1990 to 1992.
 He currently resides in Cambridge.